 Required rows: If you set a field in your table to be required the end result is that the system will require the user to have an entry in that column for every row in the table.
 This could be problematic if the user only needs to use a few rows out of the rows available.
 The required rows setting in tables is used to make an entire row required if data is placed in even a single column.

-Text Size: Changes the size of the text for each cell in the table.
-Medium is the default but the text size can be lowered to small or increased to large.
+Text Size: Set the text size for each cell in the table.
+Medium is the default.

 Shaded: Select the shading option for the table.